Peanut Butter Banana Baked Oatmeal

 Instructions

-• Preheat oven to 350 degrees F. Grease a 9×9” square baking pan and set aside.
+• Preheat oven to 350 degrees Fahrenheit (177 degrees Celsius).
+Grease a 9×9” square baking pan and set aside.

-• Add the quick cooking oats baking powder, sea salt and ground cinnamon to the wet ingredients and stir until the batter is uniform throughout.
+• Add the quick cooking oats, baking powder, sea salt and cinnamon to the wet ingredients and stir until evenly distributed throughout the batter.

 • Pour the mixture into the prepared baking dish.

-• Bake at 350 degrees for 25 minutes.
+• Bake at 350 degrees Fahrenheit (177 degrees Celsius) for 25 minutes.
 Or until the top slightly springs back when touched and the edges are just barely brown.

 • If desired, drizzle the top with peanut butter.